- Best corner TV mount

 Personally, we recommend a dual extending arm for the extra security that can be provided if you permanently want your TV in the corner.

-TVs are prone to tipping on long wall mounts if the quality is not there.
-Handling TVs over 75 lbs can be dangerous, even if the single-arm has been thoroughly designed.
+These boxes are prone to tipping on long wall mounts if the quality is not there.
+Handling tubes over 75 lbs can be dangerous, even if the single-arm has been thoroughly designed.

 What is easier to install?